 Zerophoto - Fotolia

-Just days after Russian president Vladimir Putin announced the development of a digital economy as one of the government’s priorities, open-air festival Startup Village attempted to fuel partnerships between startups and big corporations.
+Just days after Russian president Vladimir Putin announced the development of a digital economy as one of the government’s priorities, open-air tech festival Startup Village attempted to fuel partnerships between startups and big corporations.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 The event, now running for the fifth year, took place in June at Skolkovo Innovation Centre on the outskirts of Moscow.
 It drew in more than 20,000 people from over 80 countries, with large corporations and the government paying special attention to the event.

 One area that has developed rapidly in recent months is blockchain technology, said Sergei Khodakov, operations director at Skolkovo’s IT cluster.
 “Companies are experimenting with that technology, and a large number of startups are being launched in that area.”

 Maxim Azrilyan, chief technical architect at Alpha Bank, said: “The area of blockchain is very young – it has been around for less than 10 years – but there are no doubts that there will be demand for blockchain solutions from banks and their business partners.